-Students should make requests for excused absences to the appropriate clerkship director.
+Students should make requests for excused absences to the appropriate clerkship director (and please copy the clerkship coordinator) which should include missing any scheduled conference/didactic sessions.
 Clerkship directors should report any absences of two days or more or any recurring absences to the Associate Dean for Student Affairs.
+Absences of more than 2 days may require additional clerkship time (at the Clerkship Director's discretion).
 To summarize:

-- Requests for approval of absences may be made to the course/clerkship director - Requests for approval of absences of two days or more must be made to the course/clerkship director/small group facilitator and the Associate Dean for Student Affairs.

-- Requests for approval of absences should contain the following information

-- o Student Name:

-- Date of Absence:
+- Requests for approval of absences may be made to the course/clerkship director - Requests for approval of absences of two days or more must be made to the clerkship directorand the Associate Dean for Student Affairs. - Requests for approval of absences should contain the following information - o Student Name: - Date of Absence: - o Name of Clerkship Director: - Reason for the absence request from the approved list of excused absences

-- o Current Course:

-- Name of Clerkship Director:

-- o Reason for the absence request from the approved list of excused absences